NordicSemiconductor/pc-nrfjprog-js/README.md

 ## Required setup

 Before using the library, some platform specific setup is required.
-If you are seeing errors like `Errorcode: CouldNotFindJprogDLL (0x2)` or `Errorcode: CouldNotLoadDLL (0x3)` then please check that these tools are properly installed.
+If you are seeing errors like `Errorcode: CouldNotFindJprogDLL (0x2)` or `Errorcode: CouldNotLoadDLL (0x3)` then please check that the tools described below are properly installed.

 ### Windows